 Oil Pan

 The oil pan, or sump, is the term for the lower section of the crankcase.
-Set screws are used to secure it to the crankcase, and a gasket seals the interface to prevent leaks.
+The crankcase secures the oil pan with set screws, while a gasket seals the interface to prevent leaks.
 When changing the oil, a drain plug is placed at the bottom of the oil sump to allow the dirty oil to drain away.
 The sump is often made of a cast aluminum alloy or pressed steel sheet.

 Spark Plug